Shipping and moving AQMesh

-1) The lithium battery must be removed when transported using a carrier, or classed as dangerous goods
+1) Lithium batteries MUST be removed when transported using a carrier, or classed as dangerous goods

 AQMesh’s flexibility of location is due to the powerful lithium thionyl chloride battery used.
 This battery can power the pod for over two years but it is considered to be dangerous goods by most carriers, particularly airlines.
 It is very important that our guidelines are followed when forwarding or returning AQMesh pods.